 Ask before doing something most people would consider gross or messy (piss, scat, blood, wax, etc.).
 Minky party rules are to be used in conjunction with the host dungeon’s rules.
 Whenever the rules conflict, err on the side of the host dungeon’s rules.

-- Be Aware of YOUR Risk – Parties are about having fun, but there is risk inherent in the kind of fun we have.
-Play only if you are aware of the risks of your behavior and are willing to accept the consequences.
+- Be Aware of the Risks of Playing – Parties are about having fun, but there is risk inherent in the kind of fun we have.
+Strive to mitigate issues that may compromise consent, but recognize that all play carries risk.
+Most of the time when things “go wrong” in BDSM, there was no malicious intent, but the harm and impact is there.
+Acknowledging this inherent risk is not an excuse to blame someone that is harmed or say they “should’ve known better.”
+Play with willingness to accept consequences, and to offer support if things go wrong.
 Minky is not liable for your behavior.
 However, a DM or Minky moderator may stop your scene if they feel that it is unsafe.
 They may either ask you to end the scene or continue in a different manner.
 If you want to try something new, ask someone to teach you or assist you.

 - Do Not Interrupt a Scene – It’s not part of BDSM party culture to ask to join a scene that is already going on, or to approach anyone participating in it, as it can pull people out of the headspace they are enjoying and negotiation needs to take place before scenes, not during.
 Joining a scene without prior negotiation is considered a consent violation.
 If you see something that looks dangerous or non-consensual, talk to a moderator, but do not interrupt.
 Keep volume to a minimum in the dungeon; keep socializing to the social area upstairs.
 Do not get in the way of the flogger, whip, or whatever other implement may be flying about.
 Whether you are playing or watching, leave space for scenes in the dungeon space.